28Zaaky/Shellcode-Ldr/README.md

 gcc -c dosyscall.S -o dosyscall.o
 ```

-If loader gets killed by Kaspersky/Defender during testing:
+If loader gets killed by Kaspersky during testing:
 - Add folder exclusion in AV
 - Compile with `-DPRODUCTION` (disables printf that can trigger)